siderolabs/talos/docs/talosctl/talosctl_cluster_create.md

-      --custom-cni-url string       install custom CNI from the URL (Talos cluster) --disk int                    the limit on disk size in MB (each VM) (default 4096) --dns-domain string           the dns domain to use for cluster (default "cluster.local") --endpoint string             use endpoint instead of provider defaults -p, --exposed-ports string        Comma-separated list of ports/protocols to expose on init node.
+      --custom-cni-url string       install custom CNI from the URL (Talos cluster) --disk int                    the limit on disk size in MB (each VM) (default 4096) --dns-domain string           the dns domain to use for cluster (default "cluster.local") --docker-host-ip string       Host IP to forward exposed ports to (Docker provisioner only) (default "0.0.0.0") --endpoint string             use endpoint instead of provider defaults -p, --exposed-ports string        Comma-separated list of ports/protocols to expose on init node.
 Ex -p <hostPort>:<containerPort>/<protocol (tcp or udp)> (Docker provisioner only)
   -h, --help                        help for create